juanmcasillas/Sun2UsbAdapter/dev/suniversal/README.md

 # *suniversal*

-**NOTE** This code is a standalone copy for preservation issues of [Alexander Vollschwitz's suniversal adapter](https://codeberg.org/xelalexv/suniversal).
+***NOTE*** This code is a standalone copy for preservation issues of [Alexander Vollschwitz's suniversal adapter](https://codeberg.org/xelalexv/suniversal).
 Please use his repo directly.
 Thanks.
+This code supports the mouse *without* added electronics, using the `altsoftserial` library with reversed serial logic.
+Please see `config.h` and check
+`SUN_SOFTWARE_MOUSE` variable to activate software mouse (check the arduino pro micro pinout) and `SUN_TO_WIN` if you want to use the alternate keyboard map supporting mapped windows keys (alt, diamond, compose, etc.)

 ## TL;DR